-Pompey Peak Trail is a 7 mile out and back trail located near Randle, WA that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from June until October.
+Pompey Peak Trail is a 7.4 mile moderately trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash